Our Packaging

 Our goal is to achieve 100% circularity in packaging materials by 2030, driven by a continuous focus on reduction, reuse, recycling, and waste minimization.

 Resource consumption and circularity in the beverage industry are closely tied to packaging materials.
-Packaging is essential for product protection during transport and storage, but it also contributes approximately 47% of our total carbon emissions.
+Packaging is essential for product protection during transport and storage, but it also contributes nearly half of our total carbon emissions.
 We work closely with suppliers and experts to understand the full environmental impact of packaging, both upstream and downstream.

 Imagetostl.Com Täyttökone 41